afrechtoasta/myPortfolio/manual.md

 ## 4. **Steam** -
 Steam is a digital content distribution platform first created in in 2003.
 It allows creators and publishers to produce content and allows them to interact with consumers.
 Over the years the community has grown into millions of players interacting with each other, sharing thoughts and ideas.

-# Resources
+# Work Cited
 <https://www.britannica.com/topic/The-Sims>
 <https://www.valvesoftware.com/en/about>
 <https://www.ea.com/about>

 ---
+# AI Statement

-AI Statement: Grammarly was used to Spellcheck and ChatGPT was used to enhance my assignment
+- Grammarly was used to Spellcheck my work
+- ChatGPT was used to enhance my assignment, helping with outlining and organization.